Dreibein as prepotential for three-dimensional Yang-Mills theory: Introduction

 Our techniques can be extended in a straightforward way to SO(4) Yang-Mills theory in 4-Euclidean dimensions.
 Haagensen and Johnson \cite{hj} have also addressed generalization to other gauge groups.
 Our approach can also be applied to the 3+1- dimensional Yang-Mills theory in the Hamiltonian formulation, with the physical states described as wavefunctionals of the metric.

-Ever since the proposal of non-abelian gauge theory, the similarity with the Cartan formulation of Einstein gravity has led to extensive work over decades exploring the relationship between the two.
-This has enriched both disciplines.
-Examples of this are gauge theories of gravity including Chern-Simons formulation of 2+1 gravity, Ashtekar and loop gravity formulation, ADS/CFT correspondence, and more recently the connection between the scattering amplitudes of gauge theories and Einstein gravity.
-There is also a set of approaches which uses the non-abelian electric field or other combination of gauge fields to construct the metric.
-In spite of all this, the connection between the two as we do it here has not been exploited.
-Our approach gives a new way to attack the exotic features of Yang-Mills theory.
+Ever since the proposal of non-abelian gauge theory, the similarity with Einstein gravity has led to extensive work exploring the relationship between the two.
+Examples of this on the gravity side include the Chern-Simons formulation of 2+1 gravity \cite{CS}, Ashtekar and loop gravity formulation \cite{Ash} and the pure connection formulation of general relativity \cite{krasnov}.
+We have already cited several works which attack gauge theory using gravity (\cite{hj}-\cite{hjl}); a recent work is Ref.\ \cite{guo}.
+In spite of all this, our approach gives a new way to attack the exotic features of Yang-Mills theory.